qi-yuchen/Martingale_R_learner/README.md

 The nuisance estimation includes a treatment propensity model and a conditional survival model.
-The marginal survival function is obtained by averaging the treatment-specific conditional survival functions using the estimated propensity score.
+The marginal survival function is obtained by averaging the conditional survival functions using the estimated propensity score.

 ### 3. Predict the estimated HTE

-For example, consider three combinations of follow-up time and the effect modifier `z2`:
+For example, consider three combinations of follow-up time and the covariate `z2`:

 ```r
 new_data <- data.frame(